 Prior to joining the University of Nottingham in September 2017, Dr Burke was a Lecturer in Strategic Studies at the University of Portsmouth.
 He completed his PhD at the Centre for Terrorism and Political Violence at the University of St. Andrews in 2016.
 From 2010 to 2011 he was Deputy Head of the International Police Coordination Board in Kabul, Afghanistan, having previously served as a Strategy, Planning, Analysis and Reporting Officer at the EU Police Mission in Afghanistan.
 Dr Burke has also worked as a Foreign Policy Fellow at FRIDE (Fundación para las Relaciones Internacionales y el Diálogo Exterior) in Madrid and at the Centre for European Reform in London.

-I recently completed a book on the experiences of the British Army in Northern Ireland in the early 1970s, which will be published by Liverpool University Press in 2018.
-I am also currently researching the effect of the UK's exit from the EU on the British-Irish security relationship.
-My most recent research has appeared in the Journal of Imperial and Commonwealth Studies, Prism, and the RUSI Journal.
+In 2018 Dr Burke completed a book - Army of Tribes: British Army Cohesion, Deviancy and Murder in Northern Ireland - on the experiences of the British Army in Northern Ireland in the early 1970s, which was published by Liverpool University Press.
+His most recent research has appeared in Terrorism and Political Violence, the Journal of Imperial and Commonwealth History, Prism, and the RUSI Journal.

-My research has been reported on by the Financial Times and the Economist, among other media.
-I am a regular media commentator on British foreign policy, military affairs and the EU.
-My media contributions include writing opinion articles for The Guardian, The Irish Times, El País and The New York Times.
-I have also appeared as an expert witness at the UK Houses of Parliament / the European Parliament and lectured at the Royal United Services Institute and at Chatham House.
+Dr Burke's research has been reported on by the Financial Times and the Economist, among other media.
+His media contributions include writing opinion articles for The Guardian, The Irish Times, El País and The New York Times.
+He has also appeared as an expert witness at the UK Houses of Parliament / the European Parliament and lectured at the Royal United Services Institute and at Chatham House.